Share Vitality

 What is the primary benefit of Jicama?

 The primary benefit of Jicama is its exceptional prebiotic fiber content, specifically inulin.
-Inulin is a soluble fiber that bypasses stomach digestion and goes straight to the colon, where
+Inulin is a soluble fiber that bypasses stomach digestion and goes straight to the colon, where it feeds beneficial Bifidobacteria, supporting gut health, regular bowel movements, and immune function.

 Do you have to cook Jicama?